Leo-Simpson/c-lasso/paper/paper-long.md

 ## Formulations

 Depending on the prior on the solution $\beta, \sigma$ and on the noise $\epsilon$, the previous forward model can lead to different types of estimation problems.

-Our package can solve four regression-type and two classification-type formulations:
+The package can solve four regression-type and two classification-type formulations:

 ### *R1* Standard constrained Lasso regression: